ajberkley/cl-binary-store/README.md

-I have also used [hyperluminal-mem](https://github.com/cosmos72/hyperluminal-mem), which is fast if you meet the restrictions it has.
-It does not support delayed object
-construction or references really, though you can extend it with manual referencing on a per type basis.
+I have also used [hyperluminal-mem](https://github.com/cosmos72/hyperluminal-mem), which is really fast if you meet the restrictions it has.
+It does not support delayed object construction or references really, though you can extend it with manual referencing on a per type basis.

 ## What is different here?